navinece/sflydwh/README.md

-Design Decision#1: Build a A single event table for all the event types collected at sfly websites.
+Design Decision#1: Build  A single event table for all the event types collected at sfly websites.

 Problem statement: Events types ( Customer,site_visit,image,order) collected at sfly websites needs to stored in a efficent and flexible Data model which can be used for storing future new event types collected at sfly websites and will futher used for computing Simpleltv values for the customers.